tomas-rampas/KafkaSyncer/README.md

-The PROD -> DR Kafka switch over.
-Yeah, I'd rather like to use mirror maker.
+Regarding the PROD to DR Kafka switchover, I would prefer to use MirrorMaker rather than these scripts :)